 REU: Research Experience for Undergraduates

-While REU programs are traditionally run at single institutions, SDSS funded a 2016 pilot program to investigate the possibility of building a student cohort on a distributed REU model.
-During that summer, six REU students participated in the program, including a week-long boot camp and four different sites.
+Most Research Experience for Undergraduates (REU) programs are traditionally organized within a single institution.
+In 2016, SDSS supported a pilot program to investigate the possibility of building a student cohort in a distributed REU model.
+During that summer, six REU students participated in the program, including a week-long boot camp and four different REU sites.

 Francesco Belfiore (2016-2017)